samrosin/dscap/data-application/README.md

 analyses (which produces results saved to `results/raw-results/`) and will produce all plots and tables presented in the paper (which are saved to `results/figures/` and `results/tables/`.
 Note that this requires the presence of `data/processed_data_synthetic.csv`.
+This file is not included in this repo because it is too large, but is shared as a supplementary file as part of the manuscript.

 Reproducibility is also facilitated through the use of the `renv` R package.

 Since the analyses are computationally intensive, we ran the analysis on a